VEX Robotics: VEX U

 The VEX U level competition is a robotics competition for college and university students that uses the VEX Robotics hardware and V5 electronics.
 The rules are nearly identical for this competition as for the VEX Robotics Competition, but VEX U teams are allowed to take advantage of more customization and greater flexibility than other levels (teams are granted the ability to use 3D printers and use raw materials such as sheet metal and wood).
 This allows VEX U teams to have more customization on their robots and construct mechanisms that cannot be created solely via the VEX Robotics hardware.
 Also, their robot creation is limited by the need to find effective costs and a restricted development environment in order to model a real-world situation.
 Additionally, rather than being limited to a robot size of an 18-inch cube, VEX U contestants had the freedom to use up to a 24-inch cube of space for their larger robot and up to a 15-inch cube for their smaller robot (thus, each team builds 2 robots, and competes against another team's two robots).

-The VEX U competition, although very similar to the VEX Robotics Competition, has some distinct rules.
-The autonomous period of VEX U competitions is also longer, lasting forty-five seconds versus the fifteen for the VEX Robotics Competition.
-As a result, the driver control period is shortened to a period of seventy-five seconds immediately after the autonomous period has been scored, and the autonomous bonus has been awarded to the correct alliance to keep matches at a length of two minutes.
+The VEX U competition, although very similar to the VEX V5 Robotics Competition, has some distinct rules.
+The autonomous period of VEX U competitions is also longer, lasting thirty seconds versus the fifteen for the VEX Robotics Competition.
+As a result, the driver control period is shortened to a period of ninety seconds immediately after the autonomous period has been scored, and the autonomous bonus has been awarded to the correct alliance to keep matches at a length of two minutes.

 VEX AI

 On April 25, 2020, VEX Robotics and the REC Foundation announced a new platform of competitions, the VEX AI Competition.
 The new platforms will use the VEX V5 Construction and Control System, and registration will be available to high school and college teams.

 The competition is fully autonomous and will use an array of new sensors, including the VEX Game Positioning System (VEX GPS); VEX AI microprocessor; VEX AI Vision Sensor with depth perception; VEX LINK, a wireless robot-to-robot communications interface; and the VEX Sensor Fusion Map, a new multi-sensor integration technology which uses sensory data from the robots to render the course in real-time 3D.
 Each team will build and program two robots.
 Teams will be able to 3D print and machine parts, use custom electronics, and utilize an unlimited quantity of motors.

-The pilot program is scheduled to open for registration to university students in the fall of 2020.
-After registration begins, any high school teams that wish to participate must apply for program admission.
-Unlike university participants, only those high school teams that show exceptional preparedness for this level of advanced competition will be allowed to compete.
-VEX AI robotics teams will be able to compete in the VEX AI Competition.
-Unlike VEX U, this competition will be completely separate from the VRC Competition.
+The pilot program opened for to university students in the fall of 2020, and following the period high school teams were also allowed to compete after applying and being accepted to join the program.
+Unlike university participants, only high school teams that show exceptional preparedness and skill are allowed to compete.